 Female cats tend to enjoy their independence, often content to nap and entertain themselves.
 Even when spayed, their nurturing instincts often shine through.
 While they might express affection in subtler ways than some male cats, their loyalty and devotion to their owners are undeniable.

-Unlike female cats, male cats generally stick with the name "tomcat" or "tom."
+A male cat is called a "tomcat" or "tom."
 This is primarily because they don't experience the same distinct reproductive stages as females.
 Their terms revolve more around their breeding status rather than different phases of their lifespan.

 The name "tomcat" gained popularity due to a fictional character!
 In the 1700s, a book called "The Life and Adventures of a Cat” featured a charismatic cat named Tom who captivated many female felines.
 This story solidified the use of "tom" for amorous male cats.